mafredri/openbttn/README.md

 ### Get the firmware

-You may compile the firmware yourself or use an pre-compiled firmware image.
+You may compile the firmware yourself or use a pre-compiled firmware image.

 #### Download a pre-compiled firmware